bevyengine/bevy-website/content/news/2026-06-14-bevy-0.19/index.md

 }
 ```

 Grid appearance — colors, fade distance, line scale — is controlled by `InfiniteGridSettings`, which can be placed on the grid entity or on a specific camera to override it per-view.
+You can see how this works in the new [`infinite_grid.rs`](https://github.com/bevyengine/bevy/blob/v0.19.0/examples/dev_tools/infinite_grid.rs) example.

 This is an upstreamed version of the [`bevy_infinite_grid` crate], created and maintained by Foresight Spatial Labs — thank you for building it and generously contributing it to Bevy!